-Explore business school options in Connecticut.
-This article contains essential data to help you choose the Connecticut business school that best suits your unique needs based on a variety of key factors: tuition, financial aid, entrance exam scores, acceptance rates, and more.
+This article contains essential data to help you choose the Connecticut business school that best suits your unique needs based on various key factors: tuition, financial aid, entrance exam scores, acceptance rates, and more.
 The three sections that follow describe undergraduate programs, graduate schools, and job prospects for business school graduates in Connecticut.

-All of the schools shown below have been accredited by the Association to Advance Collegiate Schools of Business (AACSB), Accreditation Council for Business Schools and Programs (ACBSP), and/or International Accreditation Council for Business Education (IACBE).
-The school are also all public or non-profit and must be regionally accredited by the New England Association of Schools and Colleges (NEASC).
+All of the schools below have been accredited by the Association to Advance Collegiate Schools of Business (AACSB), Accreditation Council for Business Schools and Programs (ACBSP), and International Accreditation Council for Business Education (IACBE).
+The schools are also all public or non-profit and are be regionally accredited by the New England Association of Schools and Colleges (NEASC).

-Starting with data pulled from the National Center for Educational Statistics (NCES) statistics, we know there are only 19 public and non-profit schools that grant undergraduate and graduate business degrees in Connecticut.
+Starting with data pulled from the National Center for Educational Statistics (NCES), we know there are only 19 public and non-profit schools that grant undergraduate and graduate business degrees in Connecticut.
 Of the 19 schools, 13 are business accredited.
-The other six programs listed by NCES are not business accredited, so we have excluded them from our list.
+The other six programs listed by NCES are not business accredited, so we have excluded them from our list.1

-As with all states, we strongly recommend choosing an accredited business degree, as this provides assurance that the program you select has clear objectives and that it has proven that it produces quality outcomes while adhering to national and international standards.
+As with all states, we strongly recommend choosing an accredited business degree, as this assures that the business program you select has clear objectives and that it has proven that it produces quality outcomes while adhering to national and international standards.
 Accredited schools also typically offer a richer educational experience via interaction with actual businesses.

 Undergraduate Business Schools in Connecticut

-What Connecticut lacks in quantity of business schools it makes up for in quality.
-It boasts a number of very highly regarded colleges, including Yale University, a perpetual resident of top 20 business school lists.
-Unfortunately, this high quality comes at a cost, which is further exacerbated by the state’s location in a relatively expensive part of the country.
-Its undergraduate business programs are among the priciest in the nation, with an overall average tuition cost of just below $28,000.
-There is however two very affordable accredited community colleges—Three Rivers Community College and Tunxis Community College at $4,200 each—without which the average jumps to over $32,000.
+What Connecticut lacks in quantity of business schools, it makes up for in quality.
+It boasts several highly regarded colleges, including Yale University, a perpetual resident of top 20 business school lists.
+Unsurprisingly, this high quality comes at a cost, further exacerbated by the state’s location in a relatively expensive part of the country.
+Its undergraduate business programs are among the nation’s priciest, with an overall average tuition cost of just below $28,000.
+There are, however, two very affordable accredited community colleges in the state: Three Rivers Community College and Tunxis Community College at $4,200 each, without which the Connecticut average jumps to over $32,000.
 Three schools fall in roughly the $10,000 to $17,000 range, but the remaining eight are all over $30,000, led by Yale at $49,480.

 We were able to obtain acceptance rate data for 10 of our 13 schools, and they tend to be average overall (56%).
-The lowest, by a wide margin, is Yale at 6%, one of the very lowest numbers in the nation.
+By a wide margin, the lowest is Yale at 6%, one of the nation’s very lowest numbers.
 The next lowest rate is a much higher 41% at Post University, and with Yale excluded, the average jumps to a more encouraging 62%.
-Seven of the 10 schools are over 55%, with the highest acceptance rate at the University of New Haven.
+Seven of the ten schools accept over 55% of applicants, with the highest acceptance rate at the University of New Haven.2

-Graduation rates for undergraduate business degrees in Connecticut are mostly good, which reflects the general trend that better schools usually have better graduation rates.
-The 10 schools for which we have data average out at 65%, with the highest Yale’s very impressive 97.8% figure.
-All of the schools but one are over 50% (the University of Bridgeport is at around 29%).
-Quinnipiac University, nationally famous for its Polling Institute, has the best combination of acceptance rate (76%) and graduation rate (78%) in the state.
+Graduation rates for undergraduate business degrees in Connecticut are mostly good, reflecting the general trend that better schools tend to have better graduation rates.
+The ten schools for which we have data average with graduation rates of 65%, with the highest being Yale’s imposing 97.8% figure.
+All of the schools but one are over 50% (the University of Bridgeport is around 29%).
+Quinnipiac University, nationally famous for its Polling Institute, has the best combination of acceptance rate (76%) and graduation rate (78%) in the state.2

-The table that follows shows you all the important data you need about undergraduate business schools in Connecticut, including annual in-state tuition costs, average aid per student, acceptance rates, SAT and ACT score ranges of accepted students, and graduation rates.
+The following table shows you all the critical data you need about undergraduate business schools in Connecticut, including annual in-state tuition costs, average aid per student, acceptance rates, SAT and ACT score ranges of accepted students, and graduation rates.
 Click any column header to sort the table based on its contents.

 |School||City||Tuition||Aid||Median SAT||Median ACT||Accept.
 Rate||Grad.
 Rate|